At ClearSky Contractor Accounting, we’re really pleased to see that millions of people up and down the UK have made contracting a way of life.

 There’s too much legislation to get my head around

 OK, so there is a bit of truth to this one.
-It can’t be denied that contractors will have to deal with a lot of different rules and regulations during the course of their career.
+It can’t be denied that contractors will have to deal with a lot of different rules and regulations during the course of their career, especially with the upcoming IR35 reforms to the private sector in 2021.
 But thankfully, help is at hand.

 If you work with a specialist accountant, they’ll guide you through what you need to know and make sure you remain whiter than white at all times.